marqo-ai/marqo/README.md

 ```

 - `mq` is the client that wraps the `marqo` API
-- `add_documents()` takes a list of documents, represented as python dicts, for indexing
+- `add_documents()` takes a list of documents, represented as python dicts for indexing.
-- `add_documents()` creates an index with default settings, if one does not already exist
+- `add_documents()` creates an index with default settings, if one does not already exist.
 - You can optionally set a document's ID with the special `_id` field.
 Otherwise, Marqo will generate one.
 - If the index doesn't exist, Marqo will create it.
 If it exists then Marqo will add the documents to the index.
-- Running this code multiple times could result in duplicate documents.
-To reset the index, you can delete it first using `mq.index("my-first-index").delete()`

 Let's have a look at the results: